Oluwasetemi/css-note/slides.md

 Inherited property

-Code Example: The color property falls under the inherited properties, so the <kbd>em</kbd> element will inherit the color value from the parent element which is <kbd>p</kbd>
+Code Example: The color property falls under the inherited properties, so the `em` element will inherit the color value from the parent element which is `p`

 ```html {monaco-run}
 <style>